-The Exchange further believes that routing or cancelling orders that are marketable against an Away Market PBBO following a UTP Regulatory Halt or an Auction that is not preceded by continuous trading would also remove impediments to and perfect the mechanism of a free and open market and a national market system because in these scenarios, the Away Market would not have had an obligation to prevent displaying a locking or crossing quotation.
-The Exchange proposes to avoid locking or crossing an Away Market PBBO in these scenarios by routing or cancelling previouslydisplayed orders, as applicable.
+The Exchange further believes that routing or cancelling orders that are marketable against an Away Market PBBO following a UTP Regulatory Halt would also remove impediments to and perfect the mechanism of a free and open market and a national market system because in this scenario, the Away Market would not have had an obligation to prevent displaying a locking or crossing quotation.
+The Exchange proposes to avoid locking or crossing an Away Market PBBO in this scenario by routing or cancelling previously-displayed orders, as applicable.
 These proposed changes would reduce the number of times resting orders would be repriced, thereby increasing determinism for the price at which orders would be executed on the Exchange.
-The Exchange notes that this proposed change is not novel as this is how NYSE processed orders following an auction before it transitioned NYSElisted securities to Pillar.
-The Exchange further believes that the proposed change to the definition of "previouslylive orders" would remove impediments to and perfect the mechanism of a free and open market and a national market system because the proposed rule text is designed to clarify the existing rule without changing its meaning, thus promoting transparency and clarity in Exchange rules.